 - ACT arts centres are recognised as leaders in community arts and cultural development.

-CACD funding is administered and delivered through the Belconnen Arts Centre (BAC) and the Tuggeranong Arts Centre (TAC).
-CACD funding may be used to:
+The CACD program is administered and delivered through the Belconnen Arts Centre (BAC) and the Tuggeranong Arts Centre (TAC).
+CACD programming supports:

 To enable BAC and TAC to provide sustainable high quality and accessible programs and activities that strongly engages with the community, to plan and operate strategically and flexibly, build long term relationships, and attract and retain suitable staff.

-It is expected CACD funding will support community based artistic planning and programming that address the CACD aims and objectives in addition to (or as part of) both centre’s core arts activity.
-It is not expected that funding is used to support one-off activities including an exhibition, event, or workshop, or other centre based activity unless it is part of the long-term engagement and delivery strategy under CACD.
+It is expected CACD programming will support community based artistic planning and programming that address the CACD aims and objectives in addition to (or as part of) both centre’s core arts activity.
+It is not expected that CACD programming is used to support one-off activities including an exhibition, event, or workshop, or other centre based activity unless this is part of a long-term engagement and delivery strategy under CACD.